williamIIImarpa/liteclerk-web3-doc/pumpdotfun.md

-# Pump.fun a no-code platform for creating SPL-token.
+# PUMP.FUN

-It is a no-code platform for creating token primarily used in creating memecoins.
+[Pump.fun](https://pump.fun) - Pump.fun is a protocol that allows anyone to create a token in minutes for free.
+To date, it has launched over 5.7 million tokens, and been responsible for up to 71 % of daily token launches on Solana.